rbalicki2/promise-unwrap/README.md

 ## What is promise-unwrap?

-**promise-unwrap** is an Angular module that exposes directives that let you unwrap promises in your view, without the boilerplate of
+**promise-unwrap** is an Angular module that exposes filters that let you unwrap promises in your view, without the boilerplate of

 ```js
 // in my-controller.js